 Make sure you have read Basics of Metaflow before diving into technical details below.
+You can find more technical details at the infrastructure level in Administrator's Guide to Metaflow.
+This document focuses on the Metaflow codebase.

 We wanted to build a data science platform that can make data science code usable, scalable, reproducible, and production-ready, as described in the Why Metaflow section.
 There are many ways to achieve these high-level goals.
 We took an approach designed around the following four core functions: